-From Vice Chair and Chair of the ACG Board of Governors Dayna S. Early, MD, FACG and Patrick E. Young, MD, FACG
+From Chair and Vice Chair of the ACG Board of Governors, Neil H. Stollman, MD, FACG and Patrick E. Young, MD, FACG

 The ACG Board of Governors is one of the most unique aspects of the American College of Gastroenterology.
 Governors are ACG Fellows that are elected from the membership of a particular state or region.
 There are currently 77 Governors across seven different regions in the U.S. and abroad.
 The Board of Governors acts as a two-way conduit between College leadership and the membership at-large.
 This helps the College make certain it is meeting the evolving needs of the membership.

-From ACG Practice Management Committee Chair Stephen T. Amann, MD, FACG
+From ACG Practice Management Committee Chair, Louis J. Wilson, MD, FACG

 One benefit of the ACG Virtual On-Demand Meeting?
 You can attend the full slate of courses on Friday, October 23rd!
 Learn more about the hottest practice management and reimbursement issues facing GI practices today.
 There is also LIVE CHAT on Physician Compensation.

 Register today for the Practice Management Summit at the ACG Annual Meeting.

 Save 20% with the ACG All Access Pass!
 The ACG All Access Pass includes on-demand access to all course presentations and live stream sessions (being hosted October 23-28).

 ACG Practice Management Summit Course Directors Harish K. Gagneja, MD, FACG and Sapna V. Thomas, MD, FACG